skylightio/skylight-docs/src/shared/_troubleshooting.md

 Rails app is handling requests, you should start to see data in Skylight in just a few minutes.

+We have received reports of problems running on the `cedar-10` stack.
+You should upgrade to the `cedar-14` stack.

 If your app is running and has traffic, but you're still not seeing anything in Skylight, verify that the `skylight` gem is installed and running properly.

-Make sure you are using the latest version of the Skylight gem (0.3.1 when this was written).
+Make sure you are using the latest version of the Skylight gem (0.8.0 when this was written).
 In the directory for your Rails app, run this
 command: